- PowerShell It allows you to list, filter, and export drivers with cmdlets such as Get-WmiObject and Get-WindowsDriver.

 Key parameters of Get-WindowsDriver

-One of the most important parameters is -Driverwhich allows you to specify a specific .inf file or a folder of .inf files To obtain detailed information about those drivers.
-If you point to a folder, .inf files that are not valid driver packages are automatically ignored.
+One of the most important parameters is `-Driver` , which lets you specify a particular .inf file or folder of .inf files to get detailed information about those drivers.
+If you specify a folder, .inf files that are not valid driver packages are automatically ignored.

-Parameter -SystemDrive It is used in more specific scenarios, such as when working from Windows PE and the boot manager is on a different partition.
-In these cases, it serves to specify the drive containing the BootMgr files that should be served.
+The -SystemDrive parameter is used in more specific scenarios, such as when working from Windows PE and the boot manager is on a different partition.
+In these cases, it specifies the drive containing the BootMgr files that should be served.

 Regarding the activity log, the parameter -LogPath It lets you define the full path to the log file.
 If you don't adjust it, the default path is used. %WINDIR%\Logs\Dism\dism.logor in Windows PE, the scratch space in RAM.
 Meanwhile, -LogLevel determines the verbosity of the log, with values ranging from just errors to including debugging information.